 #13: Adopt A Laughing Mindset

-I am not going to tell you to put a bunch of jokes in your speech—although it would be great if you did, I know that it is almost impossible to try to come up with jokes that don’t come naturally.
-So instead I am going to ask you to consider a laughing mindset.
-We noticed that the best speakers—the ones that got standing ovations had people smiling and mentally smiling throughout a Talk even when it was serious.
-What I mean by mentally smiling is that the speaker set-up inside jokes and a congeniality with the audience that felt like sitting with an old friend.
+I am not going to tell you to put a bunch of jokes in your speech—although it would be great if you did.
+I know it is almost impossible to try coming up with jokes that don’t come naturally.
+So instead, I am going to ask you to consider a laughing mindset.
+We noticed that the best speakers, the ones who received standing ovations, had people smiling, and also mentally smiling, throughout a Talk, even when it was serious.
+What I mean by mentally smiling is the speaker set up inside jokes and a congeniality with the audience that felt like sitting with an old friend.

 Watch Ken Robinson’s Ted Talk.
 He does an amazing job of keeping the laughing mindset.
 He does tell jokes, but he also gives you the feeling that you are an old friend and you are about to have a good time: